dailykiller/powlinkreplacementscript/READme.md

 The change from url to lnk type shortcut is due to the change of the shortcut's icon

-This script will not delete any other shortcuts named POW
+This script will not delete any POW shortcuts unless they are in your public desktop, this can be changed to include default and user desktops if needed.
+This also will not delete POW files that are not POW.url